tytydraco/yessleep/out/I_was_paid_to_be_a_fake_customer_at_a_dying_mall_Something_strange_is_happening_in_there.md

 So my life pretty much derailed back in spring 2022.
 This is when the downward spiral, so to speak, really began for me.
 Trust me, this is necessary context for the rest of this.

-I was at buffalo wild wings, watching some UFC fights with some friends and decided to cook up a harmless little parley before the main card.
+I was at buffalo wild wings, watching some UFC fights with some friends and decided to cook up a harmless little parlay before the main card.
 I’d never gambled on anything before and only had this vague understanding of how it worked.
 But I had just passed some exams and was about five or six drinks deep and the world just seemed so open and rife with possibilities, so I thought why the hell not.

 I ended up turning $15 into over $200 that night.
 But based on the way I was acting, you would’ve thought I’d won $200 mil.
 The high was just that good.
 More visceral than I would’ve thought.